KRKhu200527/zender-mod-stackfood/README.md

 This modification is very easy to install.
 It is basically modified controller files of the default script files.

-1. Download the latest release.zip file from [here](https://github.com/titansys/zender-mod-stackfood/releases).

-2. Upload the contents of **install** folder to the root of your StackFood admin.
+1. Upload the contents of **install** folder to the root of your StackFood admin.

-3. Import the **install.sql** file into your StackFood admin database.
+2. Import the **install.sql** file into your StackFood admin database.

-4. Configure Zender in the StackFood admin SMS module settings.
+3. Configure Zender in the StackFood admin SMS module settings.

-5. All done!
+4. All done!

 ## Updating

 This modification is very easy to update.

-1. Download the latest release.zip file from [here](https://github.com/titansys/zender-mod-stackfood/releases).

-2. Upload the contents of **install** folder to the root of your StackFood.
+1. Upload the contents of **install** folder to the root of your StackFood.

-3. All done!
+2. All done!

 ## Disclaimer